vinaygond861-a11y/RNAseq_Project/README.md

 Genes with larger absolute fold changes and lower adjusted p-values represent stronger differential expression signals.
 ![Volcano Plot](plots/Volcano_plot.png)

+## PCA Plot

+The PCA plot was used to assess overall sample-to-sample variation and the reproducibility of the experimental groups.

+The first principal component (PC1) explained 91% of the total variance, while the second principal component (PC2) explained 7%.
+Together, PC1 and PC2 captured 98% of the overall variation in the dataset.

+The two Water replicates clustered closely together, while the two Ciprofloxacin-treated replicates also clustered closely together.
+The clear separation between the Water and Ciprofloxacin groups indicates that Ciprofloxacin treatment is associated with substantial changes in the global gene-expression profile of *E. coli*.

+The close clustering of biological replicates also suggests good consistency within each experimental condition.

+---

+## Heatmap

+A heatmap of the top 50 differentially expressed genes was generated using normalized and log2-transformed expression values.

+The heatmap revealed distinct expression patterns between Water and Ciprofloxacin-treated samples.
+The Water replicates showed similar expression profiles, while the Ciprofloxacin replicates also displayed highly similar patterns.

+Several genes showed higher relative expression in the Water condition and lower expression following Ciprofloxacin treatment, while another group showed the opposite pattern.
+Hierarchical clustering separated the Water and Ciprofloxacin samples into distinct clusters.

+Overall, the heatmap supports the PCA and differential expression analyses, indicating that Ciprofloxacin treatment produces substantial changes in the transcriptional profile of *E. coli*.
 ---

 # Project Structure